EqualFiLabs/zkd/docs/INTERFACES.md

 { "error": "CapabilityMismatch", "message": "hash=keccak not supported by plonky2" }
 ```

 Bindings unwrap these into native error types.
-The caller must release the returned pointer via `zkp_free`.
-Simple status queries such as `zkp_version` return static strings and never allocate.
+The caller must release the returned pointer via `zkp_free`, including helper calls such as `zkp_version`.

 ### 3.3 Memory Management